-When I first met +Dean Leffingwell, I had already launched the EDW Release Train – without doing PI Planning.
+When I first met Dean Leffingwell (the creator of SAFe), I had already launched the EDW Release Train - without doing PI Planning.
 I was attending one of the early SPC classes in Boulder, CO.
 It was day 3 before I built up the courage to ask Dean the question that had been on my mind since I decided to attend the class: What should I do about the fact we weren’t doing PI Planning?

 My memory of Dean’s response is that he was rather dismissive.
 Being the sensitive little thing that I am, I felt somewhat wounded by this exchange.
 Looking back now, almost 3 years later, I can now see this exchange from a different perspective.
 The perspective of someone with a little more experience, and a few more battle scars.

 With my 20/20 hindsight, I can see how I must have appeared to Dean.
 A youngish business person, with no real experience leading large IT teams, suggesting that I knew better than a veteran of the technology industry, author of several books and creator of the Scaled Agile Framework.
 Looking at the situation through this lens, I find myself squirming with embarrassment at my own arrogance.

 Fast forward to the present day, I am an SPCT, making a living from helping enterprises implement SAFe.
 As a consultant I get to see and learn from many different approaches to implementing SAFe and launching Agile Release Trains.
 I encounter people every day, who think they know better, and I find myself bristling, perhaps in the same way that Dean bristled when I questioned the value of PI Planning.